madeindjs/git_track/README.md

     feature/fatec_dae  21.5
 ~~~

-You can remove log for a specifi branch using `--delete`
+You can remove log for a specifi branch using `--delete`:

 ~~~bash
 $ git_track --delete master